vectara/vectara-docs/www/docs/console-ui/inspect_queries.md

 Click **Expand all** to reveal detailed information for each execution stage, including specific parameters.

-Select **Load into Query tab** to go back to query configuration so that you can make changes to your settings.
+Select **Load into Query tab** to load this configuration into your query tab so that you can make changes to your settings.